hantsy/building-restful-apis-with-springmvc-gitbook/prerequisites.md

 2. Search `annotation processor`
 3. Enable Annotation processing

-You can install Lombok plugin from IDEA plugin manager to get IDE Lombok support.
+You can install Lombok plugin from IDEA plugin manager to get Lombok support in your IDEA.

 1. Go to File / Settings / Plugins
 2. Click on Browse repositories...